Testing

 └── test_mint.py # A test file

-Here is a sample of test function from a sample NFT
+Here is an example of a test function from a sample NFT project

 quantity = 1